arpita-das-21/first_demo/README.md

 # first_demo
-this is  a demo project for my self
+this is  a demo project for my self for study